kailash-manasarovar/statement/docs/timeline/2024/april.md

 - I am away from Spain for the first week of April.

+## Response from Generalitat

+- I receive a letter from the Generalitat in response to my complaints on 3rd April 2024.

 ## Leak resumes

 - The leak from my car washer resumes.
 I text Pedro the caretaker about it.